awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 + **CPU%** – Displays the percentage of the total CPU bandwidth being used by the process\.
 + **MEM%** – Displays the percentage of the total memory being used by the process\.

 The monitoring data that is shown in the RDS console is retrieved from Amazon CloudWatch Logs\.
 You can also retrieve the metrics for a DB instance as a log stream from CloudWatch Logs\.
-For more information, see [Viewing Enhanced Monitoring by Using CloudWatch Logs](#USER_Monitoring.OS.CloudWatchLogs)\.
+For more information, see [Viewing Enhanced Monitoring by using CloudWatch Logs](#USER_Monitoring.OS.CloudWatchLogs)\.

 Enhanced Monitoring metrics are not returned during the following:
 + A failover of the DB instance\.